StigNygaard/lastfm-widgets/services/README.md

 Implementation is in `services/proxy-api.ts`.
 Cache state held in Deno KV Key-Value database.
 Deno KV is available on a Deno Deploy free-tier.

+KV is still considered 'in development' technology.
+But it has existed for a while and seems reliable - at least for non-critical use.

 ### Setup using Deno Deploy

 1. Fork/clone this repository and push it to your own GitHub account.
 2. Create a new project on [Deno Deploy](https://deno.com/deploy) linked to your repo.
+3. Set the entrypoint to `main.ts`.
-3. Go to "Databases" configuration for the created Deno Deploy project and attach a Deno KV database to the project.
+4. Go to "Databases" configuration for the created Deno Deploy project and attach a Deno KV database to the project.
-4. Set the entrypoint to `main.ts`, or write a minimal entry script that serves `proxyApi` directly if you only need the proxy and not the demo site.
 5. Set the following environment variables in the Deno Deploy project settings:

 | Variable | Required | Description |